danielholmes/battle-for-hill-218/README.md

 ```
 vagrant ssh
-bin/bgawb watch
+bgawb watch
 ```

 ## TODO

  - provide php532 bin in vm and put its path in config so runs the PHP code through linter

 ## Known Workbench Issues

  - When using the watch command - a changed file during the initial deploy won't redeploy
- - SFTP diconnects after a while - should be intelligent enough to reconnect
+ - SFTP disconnects after a while - should be intelligent enough to reconnect